 Redpanda Licensing

-Redpanda Community Edition is free and source-available at the Redpanda GitHub repo.
-Additional features are included with a license for Redpanda Enterprise Edition.
+- Redpanda Community Edition is free and source-available at the Redpanda GitHub repository.

 Redpanda Community Edition